Internship and establishment of the official

 You can request permission to work part-time for the same reasons and under the same conditions as a regular civil servant, unless your internship involves professional education or must be completed in a training institution (Ira, INSP, etc.).

-If you are doing your internship part-time, the duration of your internship is increased proportionally to be equivalent to that of a full-time probationary official.
+If you are doing your internship part-time, the duration of your internship is increased proportionally to be equivalent to that of a civil servant intern working full-time.

 For example, if you have to complete a one-year internship, depending on your part-time ratio, the duration of your internship is as follows: